zhhongzhi/util_of_hongzhi/README.md

 # util_of_hongzhi
-mine common used function in python2
+my common used function in python2